rails/rails/guides/source/action_mailbox_basics.md

 This will run the Action Mailbox and Active Storage migrations.

-The Action Mailbox table `action_mailbox_inbound_emails` stores incoming messages and their processing 'status'.
+The Action Mailbox table `action_mailbox_inbound_emails` stores incoming messages and their processing status.

 At this point you can start your rails server and check out `http://localhost:3000/rails/conductor/action_mailbox/inbound_emails`.
 See [Local Development and Testing](#local-development-and-testing) for more.